Gourav-vaishnav/Event-Platform/README.md

 ---

-⭐ If you like this project, don’t forget to **star the repo** – it motivates us to build more amazing tools!
+⭐ If you like this project, don’t forget to **star the repo** – it motivates us to build more amazing tools!!!

 ---

-Would you like me to also design a **colorful banner-style title (ASCII/emoji-based heading)** for the README so it looks even more eye-catching at the very top?